← Back to home

 What is the difference between Expo and Tailscale?

-Both compete on the same themes — mcp — within Infra & APIs.
+They serve adjacent needs but don't currently overlap on shipped themes.
 Expo and Tailscale are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Is Expo better than Tailscale?